-Molly Birkholm, RYT 500
+Molly Birkholm, RYT-500

 Co-Founder, Executive Director

 Molly Birkholm is a recognized world leader in bringing yoga and meditation to military communities and treating trauma with yoga and meditation.
-She is the co-founder, Chairman of the Board and lead trainer of Warriors at Ease, a non-profit organization that has deployed over 450 yoga and meditation teachers into military and veteran communities.
+She is the co-founder, Executive Director and lead trainer of Warriors at Ease, a non-profit organization that has deployed over 600 yoga and meditation teachers into military and veteran communities.
 She is also the co-owner of the Yoga Center of Key Biscayne, an affiliated Sivananda Yoga Vedanta Center, a place where soldiers, veterans and their families practice free of charge.
 Molly worked at the Miami VA hospital for four and a half years teaching yoga and meditation to over 1,000 veterans suffering from PTSD and Substance Abuse Dependencies.
 She lead cutting-edge Department of Defense and National Institutes of Health funded clinical research measuring the effects of meditation on PTSD.
 She continues to serve as an advocate for veterans.
 Through her company Healing River Yoga, she leads worldwide retreats and trainings.
 She has four iRest Yoga Nidra Guided Meditation CDs and will soon release two Yoga DVDs.

 Robin Carnes, MBA, E-RYT